 The Old Town Square is home to the largest Christmas Market in Prague surrounded by the city’s most famous buildings.
 Within a fifteen-minute walk from our hotel, there were 3 additional Prague Christmas markets.

 Staying at Hotel Josef we were able to come and go from our hotel throughout the day, which was great as we didn’t have to carry all of Christmas purchases all over town with us.

 No matter what time of year you visit Prague, stay in the heart of Old Town.
 There are so many restaurants, bars, museums, and attractions to keep you busy!

 We were in Prague to see the Christmas markets and the best way to see the town’s best Christmas markets was to take a Christmas market tour with a local.
-Guidilo is a company in Prague where locals create their own authentic experiences and share them with visiting tourists.
+Book Now Prague Christmas market tour with a local – price is around $50 and includes visiting 3 Xmas markets and traditional snacks.

 We learned Czech holiday traditions, like carp being their main course at Christmas dinner.
 BUT first, they bring the carp home and let is swim in the bathtub for a few days!
 The children even play and name the carp before it becomes dinner.

 We couldn’t walk through the Christmas markets without indulging in some of the local drinks.
 We warmed up with a small cup of local honey wine, a nice sweet treat to warm us up.
 There are tons of tasty treats to be had.